Virgin Australia goes from Space+ to Economy X

 For everyone else, the seats will be available as an add-on to their purchased fare, starting at $29 for a Sydney-Melbourne flight and rising to $149 for a long-haul Sydney-Los Angeles flight.

-The pricing represents an increase of between $10 and $50 over Virgin’s previous Economy Space+ product.
+The pricing represents an increase from prices of $10-$50 for Virgin’s previous Economy Space+ product.
 There will also be an increase in the number of seats available as Economy X compared with Economy Space+, which mainly featured the exit rows in the cabin.

 Thomas said Economy X was about giving passengers more ways to choose how they wanted to fly.